The 11 Best Tricep Exercises For Improved Strength & Size

 2. Hold the barbells with your palms facing down while keeping your hands shoulder-width apart.

-3. Lift the bar to your chest and then lie down on your back as the starting position.
+3. Lift the bar to your chest and then lie down on your back for the starting position.
 Lift the bar off your chest so that it is perpendicularly above your sternum.

 4. Now, with your elbows tucked close to your sides, lower the load slowly until it’s an inch away from your forehead.